 In their first and second years, students

 - must take 12 credits of lower-level History courses (or the equivalent taken in other institutions), of which 6 credits must be at the 200-level.
-The 12 credits may include up to 6 credits of MDVL 200, Arts One, or a relevant Coordinated Arts Program (CAP) course.
+The 12 credits may include up to 6 of Arts One or a relevant Coordinated Arts Program (CAP) course.

 - should have an average of at least 80% in History courses.